wesrobin/fuse-test/README.md

 # Fuse Test - A FUSE-based File System with Caching

-This project implements a simple read-only FUSE (Filesystem in Userspace) file system in Go.
+This project implements a simple read-only FUSE (Filesystem in Userspace) file system in Go, wrapping [basil.org/fuse](https://github.com/bazil/fuse).
 It uses a primary storage directory (simulating an NFS mount) and a secondary SSD directory for caching frequently accessed files.

-Disclaimer, an LLM wrote this, so it is very wordy.
+Disclaimer, an LLM wrote most of this, so it is very wordy.
 Sorry.

 ## Features